apache/spark/docs/sql-programming-guide.md

 are also attributes on the DataFrame class.

 {% highlight python %}
-from pyspark.sql import SparkSession spark = SparkSession(sc)
+# spark is an existing SparkSession

 # Create the DataFrame
 df = spark.read.json("examples/src/main/resources/people.json")